kitsudaiki/SakuraTree/README.md

     └─── SakuraTree
 ```

-It create automatic a `build` and `result` directory in the directory, where you have cloned the project.
-At first it build all into the `build`-directory and after all build-steps are finished, it copy the final binary into the `result`-directory.
+It automatically creates a `build` and `result` directory in the directory where you have cloned the project.
+At first it builds all into the build directory and after all build steps are finished, it copies the final binary into the result directory.

-The build-script links all Kitsunemimi-libraries static into the final binary.
+The build script links all Kitsunemimi libraries statically into the final binary.

 Tested on Debian and Ubuntu.
-If you use Centos, Arch, etc and the build-script fails on your machine, then please write me a mail and I will try to fix the script.
+If you use CentOS, Arch, etc and the build script fails on your machine, then please write me a message or file a GitHub issue and I will try to fix the script.

 ## Contributing

-Please give me as many inputs as possible: Bugs, bad code style, bad documentation and so on.
+Please give me as many inputs as possible: feature suggestions, bugs, bad code style, bad documentation, bad spelling and so on.

+I know that my code is far away from being perfect.
+Its fast, but has only a little amount of functionality and, I'm sure, that it still has a huge amount of unhandled error-cases and bugs.
+This is mostly the result of working alone for this project.
+Beside this, I have unfortunately nearly no knowledge, how to work in an open-source project.
+So I would be grateful for any help. :)

+Feel free to contact me under tobias.anker@kitsunemimi.moe

 ## License